sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 <!-- Introduction -->

-# A search for meaningful representations of life

 Machine learning approaches are rapidly becoming part of the standard toolkit of life scientists.
 As we solve once intractable problems -- genomic variant effect prediction, protein folding, perturbation prediction -- a natural tension has arisen as this new class of models challenges the traditional cognitive toolkit of molecular biology.
 This tension is visible in the back-and-forth discourse over the role of ML in biology, with ML practioners sometimes overstating the capabilities that models provide, and experimental biologists strongly asserting the failure of modes of various models while often overlooking the strengths.